MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Security/Set-AuthenticodeSignature.md

 ### System.String

-You can pipe a string that contains the file path to `Set-AuthenticodeSignature`.
+You can pipe a string that contains the file path to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.Signature

+This cmdlet returns a **Signature** object representing the value it set.

 ## NOTES